Indian-head test pattern: As a cultural icon

-From the late-1950s the test pattern gradually began to be seen less frequently, after fewer sign-offs, on fewer stations, and for shorter periods in the morning, since new and improved TV broadcast equipment required less adjusting.
-In later years the test pattern was transmitted for as little as a minute after sign-off while the transmitter engineer logged required Federal Communications Commission-US/Industry Canada transmitter readings before cutting power.
+From the late 1950s, the test pattern gradually began to be seen less frequently, after fewer sign-offs, on fewer stations, and for shorter periods in the morning, since new and improved TV broadcast equipment required less adjusting.
+In later years, the test pattern was transmitted for as little as a minute after sign-off while the transmitter engineer logged required Federal Communications Commission-US/Board of Broadcast Governors transmitter readings before cutting power.

-The Indian-head test pattern became obsolete in the 1960s with the debut of color television; from that point onward, an alternate test card of SMPTE color bars (and its immediate predecessors), or colorized versions of the NBC/CBS-derived "bullseye" patterns became the test card of choice.
+By the mid 1960s, the Indian-head test pattern became obsolete after most television broadcasts switched to color.
+From that point onward, an alternate test card of SMPTE color bars (and its immediate predecessors), or colorized versions of the NBC/CBS-derived "bullseye" patterns became the test card of choice.
 Since the 1990s, most television stations in the United States have broadcast continuously without regular sign-offs, instead running infomercials, networked overnight news shows, syndicated reruns, cartoons, or old movies; thus, the broadcast of test patterns has become mostly obsolete (though they are still used in post-production and broadcast facilities to check color and signal paths).

 Nevertheless, the Indian-head test pattern persists as a symbol of early television.
 Many U.S. television stations chose the image of the Indian-head card to be their final image broadcast when their analog signals signed off for the final time between February 17 and June 12, 2009, as part of the digital television transition in the United States.

+In 2008, Bethesda Softworks released Fallout 3, which included the Indian-head test pattern in its “Please stand by” loading screen.
+This image was included in subsequent Fallout games.

-A variant of the card appeared on theatrical release posters for "Weird Al" Yankovic's 1989 film UHF.
-It was sold as a night-light from 1997 to 2005 by the Archie McPhee company, reminiscent of the times when a fairly common late-night experience was to fall asleep while watching the late movie, only to awaken to the characteristic sine wave tone accompanying the Indian-head test pattern on a black-and-white TV screen.
+A variant of the card appeared on the Canadian sketch comedy show Second City Television in the late-1970s, and another variant appeared on theatrical release posters for "Weird Al" Yankovic's 1989 film UHF.
+Some Pioneer GGV1069 LaserDisc reference discs released for the NTSC market included a variant of the card, but modified with a gray-colored grid and a drawing of a Japanese lion-dog replacing the Indian-head portrait.
+The pattern was used on Archie McPhee night lights sold from 1997 to 2005.
 The test card also featured in the opening sequence of the early 1960s science fiction anthology The Outer Limits.